Vatuu/silent-hill-decomp/docs/Coding Conventions.md

 }
 ```

-Documentation comments should be included above declarations in \*.h files to explain the purposes of functions and global variables and in case of being required of enums and structs, additionally add the .
-Example:
+Documentation comments should be included above declarations in \*.h files to explain the purposes of functions and global variables and in case of being required of enums, structs and macros.
+Additionally for documentation comments use the tags `@brief` for describing in a simpler way the purpose of the function, global variable, struct or enum and `@param` and `@return` for document the arguments and return value of a function in case it has them.
+Examples:

 Function:
 ```C